 A car’s susceptibility to problems is a factor.
 Failure rates have been studied and the findings make interesting reading.
 Warranty Direct examined vehicle reliability and found that the peak failure rate for cars is usually at around five years and about 60,000 miles.
 Leaving a sale beyond these benchmarks becomes a risky move.

 Finally, there is the state of the car market to consider.
 There will be a flood of some models onto the market because of reasons beyond your control – like batches of vehicles that are sold on from rental companies for instance.
 This surplus makes it a poor time to sell a vehicle of the same model.
 You will only know this is the case by the lower valuations you receive and you may never know the reason why.

-If you’re selling a car and looking for a tried and tested formula you may be disappointed, but considering the three points above will help you be successful.
+If you are selling a car and looking for a tried and tested formula you may be disappointed, but considering the three points above will help you be successful.
 Car Brisbane pays cash on the spot for almost any vehicle.
-Call Jeff on 0414 669 007 to arrange an evaluation.